-We follow all Company, business unit and facility procedures and comply with all applicable laws regarding product manufacture, distribution and disposal.
-We must ensure that we have all required government permits, approvals and controls before engaging in any activity that could harm the environment or people.
+We follow all Company, business unit, and facility procedures and comply with all applicable laws regarding product manufacture, distribution, and disposal.
+We must ensure that we have all required government permits, approvals, and controls before engaging in any activity that could harm the environment or people.

-Learn and understand all job-related responsibilities for ensuring that our operations and our products meet applicable government, client and Company environmental requirements impacting air, water, land and waste.
+Learn and understand all job-related responsibilities for ensuring that our operations and our products meet applicable government, client, and Company environmental requirements impacting air, water, land, and waste.

-Q: Our town is having a hazardous waste collection day.
+Our town is having a hazardous waste collection day.
 Can I bring waste chemicals from our plant to this event?

-A: No, these local events are for home owners to assist them in getting rid of these wastes.
+No, these local events are for homeowners to assist them in getting rid of these wastes.
 Pitney Bowes has established contracts with hazardous waste management companies to manage these wastes for us.
-If you have any questions please contact EHS or write to us at EHS@PB.com.
+If you have any questions, please contact Environmental Health & Safety or email EHS@pb.com.